 When and where is the Great North Run?

-The Great North Run kicks off at Newcastle’s city centre and takes runners on a tour of Tyneside, ending at the beautiful South Shields coast.
-This year’s GNR will hit the region on 9th September.
+The Great North Run kicks off in Newcastle City Centre and takes runners on a tour of Tyneside, ending at the beautiful South Shields coast.
+The 2020 Great North Run will hit the region on Sunday 13th September.

 Where to stay for the Great North Run?

-With 57,000 runners taking part annually, accommodation can be few and far between.
-Why not relax after the run in your own home away from home at Whitley Bay Caravan Park - it's just 30 minutes away from the starting line and can easily be reached by public transport.
+With over 57,000 runners taking part annually, accommodation can be few and far between.
+Why not relax after the run in your own home away from home at Whitley Bay Holiday Park - it's just 30 minutes away from the start line in Newcastle as well as the finish in South Shields.
+It can also be easily reached by public transport.

-Where to stay for the Great Scottish Swim?
+Where to stay for the Brookes Snowdonia Marathon?

 What is the Isle of Wight Challenge?

 This circumnavigation of the island continues through the night, with the event running non-stop for the whole weekend.
-While walking the full route usually takes between 20 and 33 hours, shorter challenges are available with a half and quarter island challenge running alongside the full event.
+While walking the full route usually takes between 20 and 33 hours, shorter challenges are available with a half and quarter island challenge running alongside the full event as well as a 2 day ‘Daylight’ option.

 Whichever distance you choose, you’ll find plenty of support along the way - with rest stops providing hot meals, snacks, drinks and plenty of encouragement to keep you going.